 The Maximum Service Data Unit size transmitted on this interface.

 The Service Modes supported by this interface.
 This field consists of the bitwise logical-ORing of the supported modes, also defined in /usr/include/sys/dlpi.h.

 Uninitializes the corresponding interface.
 By using this option, and then using the –i option, the parameters associated with an interface can be changed.

 Destroys all streams used by the LLC2 subsystem.
 This is the reverse of the –P option.
 After this is executed, llc2_config –q will not show anything.

 LLC2 configuration files

-This utility might be removed in a future release of Oracle Solaris.
+This utility might be removed from a future release of Oracle Solaris.